 Forged wheels are often the lightest and strongest aluminum wheels on the market.
 The process of forging involves subjecting heated billet aluminum to extreme pressure (6-12,000 tons) between two dies.
 This process ensures that there are no voids or pockets of air in the aluminum while also aligning the grain structure of the aluminum, creating a more compact and denser material with superior grain flow.
 The resulting improvements in strength permit wheel designers to further reduce the amount of material needed in the design.
 The end result is a lighter wheel with increased strength.
 The process of forging comes at a higher cost however, putting forged wheels on the upper end of the quality and cost scale.

 The strongest and most expensive method of aluminum wheel manufacturing involves an aluminum billet, a hot fire, forging dies and up to 12,000 tons of pressure.
-A er the initial forging process, the wheels are heat treated to further strengthen the material before being machined, powder coated and finished for delivery.
+After the initial forging process, the wheels are heat treated to further strengthen the material before being machined, powder coated and finished for delivery.

 Rims and Faces